 Transponders are available in various models, described in the section Models on page 24.
 The dual transponder model (TM2-SFP/xx) consists of two transponders on one physical card that is just 1 slot in size.
 Each such transponder can be linked to any other transponder (that has the same operating wavelength).
 The two transponders can be set to operate independently of each other or in mutual redundancy mode.
-Accordingly, a single LD800 chassis, for e.g., fitted with 8 dual transponders can serve as:
+Accordingly, a single LD1600 chassis fitted with 16 dual transponders can serve as:

-- Two independent multiplexer systems, each consisting of 8 full-duplex WDM channels or - One multiplexer system consisting of 8 full-duplex WDM channels and having mutual redundancy protection among the transponders - One multiplexer system consisting of 16 full-duplex WDM channels!
+- Two independent multiplexer systems, each consisting of 16 full-duplex WDM channels or - One multiplexer system consisting of 16 full-duplex WDM channels and having mutual redundancy protection among the transponders! - One multiplexer system consisting of 32 full-duplex WDM channels!